skremp/pictura-io/servlet/doc/servlet-api_en.md

 ### scriptEnabled

-If set to `true` the client site JavaScript library is available by the servlet instance.
+If set to `true` the client side JavaScript library is available by the servlet instance.
 The default value is `true`.

 **[\[⬆\]](#table-of-contents)**